Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 Control Training Epochs
 ***********************

-**Use when:** when you run a hyperparameter search to find good initial parameters and want to save cost (money) or power (environment).
+**Use when:** You run a hyperparameter search to find good initial parameters and want to save time, cost (money), or power (environment).
 It can allow you to be more cost efficient and also run more experiments at the same time.

 You can use Trainer flags to force training for a minimum number of epochs or limit to a max number of epochs.
 Use the `min_epochs` and `max_epochs` Trainer flags to set the number of epochs to run.